DJDanl/cpp-docs.pt-br/docs/intrinsics/writegsbyte-writegsdword-writegsqword-writegsword.md

 #### <a name="parameters"></a>Parâmetros
  [in] `Offset`
- O deslocamento do início do GS para gravar.
+ O deslocamento do início de GS para gravar.

  [in] `Data`
  O valor a ser gravado.